Double-layered vacuum bubbles and cosmological phase transitions: Dynamics of double-layered bubbles

 Having identified the parameter space for the formation of double-layered vacuum bubbles, we next investigate their stability.
-The stability of such configurations depends not only on the relative expansion velocities of the inner and outer walls—where a faster inner wall can overtake the outer wall, collapsing the double-layer into a single wall—but also on their behavior during collisions with other bubbles.
-Both effects can substantially influence the persistence and phenomenology of double-layered bubbles in the early Universe.
+The stability of such configurations depends on the relative expansion velocities of the inner and outer walls: if the inner wall expands faster than the outer wall, it can catch up and collapse the double-layered structure into a single wall.
+To analyze the wall velocities, one can first assume the formation of a $\phi_1 \to \phi_2$ bubble, which allows for a straightforward calculation of the outer wall velocity.
+After a time delay, a $\phi_2 \to \phi_3$ bubble is generated inside the existing $\phi_1 \to \phi_2$ bubble, enabling the determination of the inner wall velocity.
+In this way, the velocities of the inner and outer walls can be treated as those of two independent single bubbles, allowing for a straightforward decomposition of the double-wall problem.

-In the potential \ref{eq:potential}, increasing the parameter $\alpha$ lowers the values of $\Delta V_{23}$, while enhancing the potential difference between $\Delta V_{12}$.
-Since these changes can significantly affect the post-nucleation dynamics, tracking the subsequent bubble growth requires solving the full equation of motion derived from the Lagrangian~\cite{Ellis:2019oqb}.
+In the potential (\ref{eq:potential}), increasing the parameter $\alpha$ lowers the values of $\Delta V_{23}$, while enhancing the potential difference between $\Delta V_{12}$.
+Since these changes can significantly affect the post-nucleation dynamics, tracking the subsequent bubble growth during the acceleration stage requires solving the full equation of motion derived from the Lagrangian